surpher/PactSwift/README.md

 ![destination_dir](./Documentation/images/04_destination_dir.png)

-## Example Pact test
+## Writing Pact tests

-1. Define the contract per API interaction (between your API consumer and API provider),
+- Instantiate a `MockService` object by defining _pacticipants_,
-2. Define the state of the provider for the interaction,
+- Define the state of the provider for an interaction (one Pact test),
-3. Define the expected `request` for the interaction,
+- Define the expected `request` for the interaction,
-4. Define the expected `response` for the interaction,
+- Define the expected `response` for the interaction,
-5. Run the test by making the API request using your API client,
+- Run the test by making the API request using your API client and assert what you need asserted,
-6. Finalize the Pact tests to generate a Pact contract file,
+- Share the generated Pact contract file with your provider (eg: upload to a [Pact Broker][pact-broker]),
-7. Share the generated Pact contract file with provider (eg: upload to a [Pact Broker][pact-broker]).
+- Run [`can-i-deploy`][can-i-deploy] (eg: on your CI/CD) to deploy with confidence.

-8. Run [`can-i-deploy`][can-i-deploy] (on your CI/CD) to deploy with confidence or avoid deploying a new version of your app, if contract has not yet been validated by the provider - or it's broken.
-That means you avoid breaking the production.
-Win.
+### Example Test

 ```swift
 import XCTest